rktvpr/Ricks-Portfolio/README.md

-# Ricks-Portfolio
+# <Ricks-Portfolio>

-A portfolio of the projects I have completed at UPenn's Coding Bootcamp Course
+## Description

+-A webpage portfolio designed to showcase the work I have done so far in my development career as well as what I have learned to be able to make this webpage.

 ## Acceptance Criteria